solid-droid/SimpleWebRTC/README.md

 # Why
 1. Build a functional webRTC in  less than 10 lines of code.
 2. Its a wrapper for peerJS library.
-3. easily establish multi-pear connections.
+3. easily establish multi-node connections.
 4. inbuilt Auto sync all nodes to create a mesh network.

 # Usage